 Before enabling filtering, we recommend that you connect via WiFi all computers you wish to authorize.

 To enable filtering by MAC address:

-- Before you can enable filtering by MAC address, verify that the Enable WiFi network box is ticked. - Click the Enable MAC address filtering button. - Tick the Enable MAC address filtering box.
+- Click the Enable MAC address filtering button. - Tick the Enable MAC address filtering box.

 To add a WiFi computer or device (webcam, game console or other) to the list: